widdowquinn/Teaching-EMBL-Plant-Path-Genomics/README.md

 There are additional worksheets covering topics from or related to the presentation, but that could not be addressed practically in the session.
 These are located in the `worksheets` subdirectory.

 * Worksheet 1: Downloading (many) genomes from NCBI using Biopython
+* Worksheet 2: Using `Prokka` and `Roary` to annotate pathogen genomes and calculate a pangenome

 ## Obtaining materials